goopterbiz/goopter-advanced-integration-for-paypal-complete-payments-clover-and-for-woocommerce/readme.txt

 == Description ==

-Easily integrate PayPal with your WooCommerce store.
-This plugin helps you connect your PayPal account so customers can pay using PayPal, their preferred credit/debit cards, Apple Pay, Google Pay, or even Venmo, Pay Later at checkout.
+Easily integrate PayPal and Clover with your WooCommerce store.
+This plugin helps you connect your PayPal and Clover accounts so customers can pay using PayPal, Clover, their preferred credit/debit cards, Apple Pay, Google Pay, Venmo, or Pay Later at checkout.

 == Installation ==

-= Setup =
+= Setup for PayPal Complete Payments =

 1. Open PayPal Complete Payments Settings:
    Go to Settings > PayPal Complete Payments in your WordPress admin.